dntoll/1DV408ExamplesHT2013/Lectures/Lecture 10/tests.md

 1. Write remove product in url
 1. show error feedback

+## Testcase 1.7 Remove  product from Cart##
+1. Testcase 1.2 Buy Product
+1. Click on remove button
+1. show empty cart and feedback

 ## Testcase 2.1 Create order
 1. Testcase 1.3 Buy two products
 1. Go to checkout
-1. Cart and sum is displayed
+1. Cart and sum is displayed and system asks for an adress
+1. Enters valid adress
+1. System provides feedback that an order can be created and ask customer to confirm.
+1. confirm order
+1. System displays receipt with cart and sum

-## Testcase 2.1 check order
+## Testcase 2.1.1 missing adress
+1. Testcase 1.3 Buy two products
+1. Go to checkout
+1. Cart and sum is displayed and system asks for an adress
+1. Confirm order